jcomeauictx/linux-artik/README.md

 To generate modules.img which contains kernel modules, you can use the make_ext4fs.
 ```
 sudo apt-get install android-tools-fsutils

+if that fails for lack of installation candidate (on newer systems):

+sudo apt-get install android-sdk-libsparse-utils
 ```

 ### 2.2 Build the kernel